 First things first: As of now, the U.S. isn’t officially experiencing a recession.

-And while it’s true that we can’t control all the unknowns and variables in our daily lives, we can do our best to prepare.
+While it’s true that we can’t control all the unknowns and variables in our daily lives, we can do our best to prepare.

 Regardless of what the future brings, there’s reason for hope.
 History tells us that, during past recessions, increases in online marketing ad spend have been associated with success, even during difficult times.
-Not only that, but ad spend in the U.S. will grow more than initially expected this year, according to experts.

 Evidence shows brands that pulled back on their advertising efforts during recessions saw decreased returns on existing efforts and a greater risk of being lapped by competitors.